 With this information, we may see patterns and trends that can point towards improvements to the running of the system.

 This example of an OpenEnergyMonitor dashboard shows an ASHP operating.
 The buff-coloured areas show the power input in kWatts.
 The coloured lines are temperatures.
 We can see here a healthy water flow-rate since the difference between the flow and return is 5 degrees.
 It is also alerting us to high standby power. i.e. the area of buff (energy) when the system is at rest is not insignificant compared to the total area of buff (total energy).
+The underfloor return temperure looks most unhealty with a low flow rate.
+This requires attention.

 These systems are still being developed.
 Unfortunately, we are not offering a monitoring service, but showing these examples for those who are able and willing to attempt their own monitoring systems.